 The Dwarf Hotot rabbit breed is easy to identify by its pure white coat in contrast to its black eye markings that resemble eyeliner.
 Weighing only 2.5-3.5 pounds, Dwarf Hotots have short ears and a dense, shiny rollback coat.
 Dwarf Hotots were developed in Germany by combining the Blanc de Hotot with a dwarfed breed.
 Popular as a show rabbit, this breed has been recognized by the ARBA since 1983.
 Dwarf Hotots have a sweet, playful, and energetic nature.
 As a pet, once they’re accustomed to being handled, they’re affectionate and friendly.

-Originating in Belgium, the Lionhead rabbit breed gained their well-suited name from their lion-like mane of wool fur that encircles their high mounted head and neck area.
+Originating in Belgium, the Lionhead rabbit breed gained their well-suited name from their lion-like mane of wool fur that encircles their high-mounted head and neck area.
 With short, furry ears and compact, upright bodies, this small rabbit breed weighs just under 4 pounds.
 The Lionhead has thick fur that comes in a variety of colors.
-One of the most popular pet rabbit breeds, the Lionhead has an outgoing personality, an energetic disposition, and a friendly nature that is tolerant to children.
+One of the most popular pet rabbit breeds, the Lionhead has an outgoing personality, an energetic disposition, and a friendly nature that is tolerant of children.
 As a show rabbit, in 2018, a Lionhead was awarded Best in Show at the ARBA Convention.

 7. American Fuzzy Lop

-At 3-4 pounds, The American Fuzzy Lop is a small rabbit with a flat “bulldog” face and ears that lop to either side.
+At 3-4 pounds, the American Fuzzy Lop is a small rabbit with a flat “bulldog” face and ears that lop to either side.
 They have a stout body with a broad chest.
-Known as “The Head of Fancy,” the American Fuzzy Lop has a wool coat that comes in various colors and can be collected and spun into yarn.
+Known as “the Head of Fancy,” the American Fuzzy Lop has a wool coat that comes in various colors and can be collected and spun into yarn.
 This sweet-tempered, playful, active rabbit is well suited as a pet if given the proper care.
-Popular as a show rabbit, this breed is recognized breed by ARBA.
+Popular as a show rabbit, this breed is recognized breed by the ARBA.

 8. Jersey Wooly

 Ranging in weight from 1 pound to over 3 pounds, the Jersey Wooly is one of the smallest rabbits in the world.
 This rabbit breed was developed by Bonnie Seeley, who crossbred to create a small rabbit with a wooly coat.
 The Jersey Wooly has a compact build, upright ears, and a square head described often and lovingly as a “Mug Head.”
 Their short hair comes in a variety of colors.
-Recognized by ARBA, this rabbit breed is popular as a show rabbit or as a pet.
+Recognized by the ARBA, this rabbit breed is popular as a show rabbit or as a pet.
 Jersey Wooly rabbits have a gentle nature in that they’re not known to kick or bite their handler.